skpacha/Crunchyroll-Downloader/readme.md

 ### Bugs and Requests

 You can open an issue on my GitHub repository.
 I appreciate any requests, but I can't guarantee that I will fulfill all of them.

+### Disclaimer

+This tool is for personal usage/offline viewing convenience only.
+If you like anime, then support the industry by buying merch, DVD's, CR premium, etc.